jjvanzon/Circular-Language-Spec-Plans/4. Out of Scope/1. Future/Sub-Projects/Text Code Construct Draft Plan.md

 Basically each element of the language specification might be given a textual representation as well.

-This document tries to list the topics these ideas might entail.
+This document tries to list some topics these ideas might entail.

+### Brainstorm

+Before starting this project, most coding concepts might already have been worked out.
+The diagrammatic expression of those coding concepts may also have been described.
+In this project all textual expressions might be worked out of all the coding concepts, that were already worked out.
+The 'literals' approach might be left alone for now.

-### Product List
+### Topic List

 - [x] Text Code Index Page
 - [ ] Identifiers Articles